Introducing Chronos-1: The First Debugging-Native Language Model

 Chronos-1 is powered by a 7-layer architecture purpose-built for debugging:

-Multi-Source Input Layer: Ingests code, logs, traces, config files, PRs, and bug reports.
+Multi-Source Input Layer: Ingests code, logs, traces, config files, PRs, and bug reports from diverse debugging artifacts.

-Adaptive Graph-Guided Retrieval (AGR): Dynamically expands context from relevant seed nodes based on query complexity, pulling from a persistent graph of your repository.
+Adaptive Graph-Guided Retrieval (AGR): Achieves 92% precision at 85% recall through multi-hop traversal, dynamically expanding context from relevant seed nodes based on query complexity.

 Debug-Tuned LLM Core: A transformer trained not just on code, but on debugging tasks: root cause inference, test failure interpretation, multi-file patching.

-Persistent Debug Memory: Learns your repo's bug patterns, test signals, fix outcomes, and coding conventions.
+Persistent Debug Memory (PDM): Learns from 15M+ debugging sessions, storing your repo's bug patterns, test signals, fix outcomes, and coding conventions.

 Execution Sandbox: Validates fixes in real-time against CI/CD pipelines and test suites.